 Face the facts on unconscious bias: every talent acquisition leader needs to put defenses in place that give all candidates an equal opportunity regardless of their gender, race, ethnicity, religion, sexual preference, or disability.
-If you’re looking for a good place to start, sign up for a free 14-day free trial of SeekOut and give Blind Hiring Mode a try.
+If you’re looking for a good place to start, request a demo of SeekOut and see how Blind Hiring Mode works.

 #5.
 Military veteran unemployment reached a historic low in 2016 of 5.1 percent.
 But even still, 74 percent of post-9/11 veterans believe a civilian candidate with the same work experience would get hired before them.

 [Source: Bureau of Labor and Statistics; iCims]

 Military veterans face many of the same discriminatory biases that have historically plagued women and minorities in the workforce.
 And yet, until very recently, veterans weren’t often a part of diversity hiring initiatives.